json-tian/jtian.ca-chirpy/_tabs/software.md

 Merchants can design their single page ecommerce store.
 Anyone can start their own ecommerce store in minutes without writing a single line of code.

 Users can design their single page store by adding in their headline, style the background and font, add their products, and launch their store.
-Payment from customers will be automatically accepted through Apple Pay or Google Pay so payment setup is easy for the merchant and customers can checkout faster.
-Payments handled witrh Stripe.
+Payment is acceptd by Google Pay making checkouts qucik and easy.
+Payments are handled with Stripe.

 **Technologies: Ruby on Rails, React, Google Authentication, Stripe Payment, Digital Ocean for hosting, and Docker for containerization.**